smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

   - Job number: The unique identifying number portion of the IBM i job identifier.
 - Job Queue
   - Job queue - a system object that stores job requests while they are waiting to be executed, as long as they are in hold status, or until system resources permit the job to be released for execution.
-    -   Jobs that match the tracking requirements for queuing, and are recognized by OpCon/xps for tracking, are held in the job queue until SAM scheduling requirements and dependencies permit the job to execute.
+    -   Jobs that match the tracking requirements for queuing, and are recognized by OpCon for tracking, are held in the job queue until SAM scheduling requirements and dependencies permit the job to execute.
-     -   Jobs that are not defined for queuing are not held in a job queue by the LSAM or OpCon/xps, and would only remain in the job queue until system resources permit the job to be released for execution.
+     -   Jobs that are not defined for queuing are not held in a job queue by the LSAM or OpCon, and would only remain in the job queue until system resources permit the job to be released for execution.
   - In most cases, tracked jobs that are not defined for queuing are allowed to execute immediately, and tracking is just a parallel operation.
 - JOBQ Library
   - The library within DB2/400 where the job queue is located.